-As part of moving forward with the consideration of Possible Strategic Alternatives, we suspended our Redemption Plan effective as of July 11, 2018.
+In July 2018, in light of the Company's decision to proceed with the exploration of Possible Strategic Alternatives, our board of directors suspended our Reinvestment Plan and our Redemption Plan.
+No requests for redemptions have been accepted subsequent to suspension of the Redemption Plan.
+As such, there were no requests for the redemption of common stock during the year ended December 31, 2019.
 During the year ended December 31, 2018, we received requests through the suspension of our Redemption Plan for the redemption of approximately \$44.8 million of our common stock, which exceeded proceeds received from our Reinvestment Plan by approximately \$22.8 million.
 Of the excess \$22.8 million in redemption requests, approximately \$6.3 million of the excess redemption requests related to the quarter ended March 31, 2018 were approved by our board of directors prior to our Redemption Plan's suspension, while the approximate \$16.4 million (1.6 million shares) of remaining excess redemptions requests were placed in a redemption requests queue pursuant to our Redemption Plan.
 The unsatisfied redemption requests placed in the redemption queue will remain there until such time, if at all, that our board of directors reinstates our Redemption Plan.
 Unless our Redemption Plan is reinstated by our board of directors, we will not as a general matter accept or otherwise process any additional redemption requests received after July 11, 2018.
 There can be no guarantee that our Redemption Plan will be reinstated by our board of directors.